ls1intum/Artemis/docs/user/mobile-applications.rst

 Installation
 ^^^^^^^^^^^^

-The iOS application is available in the `App Store <https://apps.apple.com/de/app/artemis-learning/id6478965616>`_ and as a beta via `TestFlight <https://testflight.apple.com/join/canwoVCk>`_.
+The iOS application is available in the `App Store <https://apps.apple.com/de/app/artemis-learning/id6478965616>`_.
-Make sure to follow the steps described by TestFlight to install the application.
+To test the beta version, install Apple's TestFlight app and follow the link `TestFlight <https://testflight.apple.com/join/canwoVCk>`_.

 Server Selection
 ^^^^^^^^^^^^^^^^